justinkkgoh/Computer-Vision-1-Project/README.md

 For our image-based modality, we implement a Vision Transformer (ViT) proposed by Dosvitsky et al.  and Shifted Window (SWIN) Transformer proposed by Liu et al.  For our text-based modality, we implement a Bidirectional Encoder Representation from Transformers (BERT) and a Robustly Optimized BERT Pretraining Approach (RoBERTa) language model.
 Lastly, we experiment with some image pre-processing techniques to determine if there is any impact on our models performance, particularly mean normalization, standardization, and Principal-Component-Analysis (PCA).
 This is based on work by Pal et al.

 Since our investigation revolves around assessing the potential superiority of ViT, SWIN, BERT, RoBERTa, and image-preprocessing over ResNet-50 and Universal Sentence Encoder, we'll be using the baseline of Kundu et al. of 56.1\% top-1 accuracy on the BookCover30 dataset for training and validation.
-This dataset provided by Iwana et al. \cite{judge} consists of of 57,000 labeled book cover images split equally across 30 classes.
+This dataset provided by Iwana et al.  consists of of 57,000 labeled book cover images split equally across 30 classes.